Predictia/AQUA/docs/sphinx/source/fixer.rst

 The fixer performs a range of operations on data:

-- adopts a **common data model** for coordinates: names of coordinates and dimensions (lon, lat, plev, depth, etc.), coordinate units and direction, name (and meaning) of the time dimension.
+- adopts a **common data model** for coordinates: names of coordinates and dimensions (lon, lat, plev, depth, height, etc.), coordinate units and direction, name (and meaning) of the time dimension.
 (See :ref:`coord-fix` for more details)
 - **changes variable names and metadata**.
   The fixer can match the available and target variables with a convention table (see :ref:`convention-structure`)